releng-tool/releng-tool-docs/content/getting-started/getting-started.md

 ## Overview

-A project will typically be defined by a `releng` configuration file along with one or more packages found inside a `package/` folder.
+A project will typically be defined by a `releng-tool.rt` configuration file along with one or more packages found inside a `package/` folder.
 This location can be referred to as the "root directory".

 :::{note}
-releng-tool supports extensionless configuration/script files (e.g. `releng`), as well as configuration/scripts using a `.py` or `.releng` extension.
+releng-tool supports extensionless configuration/script files (e.g.
+`releng-tool`) as well as configuration/scripts using a `.py` extension.
 For more information, please see
 [alternative extensions](/guides/tips/alternative-extensions).
 :::